Omer-Sella/nanoDataStorageGroup/README.md

 ## Setting up VS code to work remotely with a DoC machine as the server
 Generally speaking we're following the instructions here: https://code.visualstudio.com/docs/remote/remote-overview

-The exception is that the istallation folder for VS code server should be /homes/<USERNAME>/ (homes, plural) rather than /home/<USERNAME>/.
-Alternatively you could set it up under /vol/bitbucket/<USERNAME>/ and change the installation folder to be accessible to yourself only (for security reasons).
+The exception is that the installation folder for VS code server should be /homes/<USERNAME>/ (homes, plural) rather than /home/<USERNAME>/.
+Alternatively, you could set it up under /vol/bitbucket/<USERNAME>/ and change the installation folder to be accessible to yourself only (for security reasons).

 ```json
 {